strawble/beat-the-kanji/README.md

 - **Combo system** — track consecutive correct answers; a streak of 3+ multiplies damage by 1.5x, streak of 5+ by 2x.
 Resets on any wrong answer or timeout.
 - **Status effects** — ice (slows timer), burn (DoT on player), stun (boss loses one hit point automatically).
 Triggerable by specific consumable items.
 - **Animated boss defeat** — currently the boss just disappears.
 A brief animation or text sequence before the victory screen makes victories feel earned.
+- **Background** - Add backgrounds for each zone and the different menus.
+Maybe draw a map for a better representation of the different zones in the world map menu.
+- **Assets** - Add assets for the different bosses (the kanjis are currently placeholders), add assets for the different items/upgrades.
+- **UI** - Add a proper UI and an inventory for the different items.
+- **Drops** - Possibily add item drops to bossfights on top of the ones available in the shop.
+- **Sounds** - Add sounds and music.

 ### 6. Platform & distribution

 The codebase is already structured for it.
 No changes needed to run on:
+- **Android / iOS** — Current development target.
+NavBar is sized for thumbs.
+Main thing to audit is font rendering at small sizes.
+- **Desktop** — Works fine on desktop, despite the vertical format not being adapted.
 - **Web (HTML5)** — Godot exports directly.
 Main thing to test is touch input in `KanjiDrawing.gd` (already implemented via `InputEventScreenDrag`).
-- **Android / iOS** — portrait layout works, NavBar is sized for thumbs.
-Main thing to audit is font rendering at small sizes.
-- **Desktop** — already the development target.

 ---